marcus-crane/utf9k/content/blog/2023-01-29--miserable-presentation-tips/index.md

 This should all be taken with a large pinch of salt (and therapy?) but used in the right way, it can be a handy story to tell yourself.

-Merely saying "Don't worry about it" is easy but getting to a place where you can believe it, even for a short while is the hardest part of all.
+Merely saying "	Don't worry about it" is easy but getting to a place where you can believe it, even for a short while is the hardest part of all.

 [^1]: I haven't read enough self-help books yet to have the motivation to write a self-help book 😛